mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

       *Click to search*

-   If user clicks to search funciton, the web site turns an new page and that page request an name for searching
+   If user clicks to search function, the web site turns an new page and that page request an name for searching

    .. figure:: TIKIR/SearchFuctionRecordList2.png
       :scale: 50 %